 When you get married and your significant other wants to adopt the child you must first terminate the biological parents rights first and then put the adoption through.
 The termination can be consented to or contested and if contested then a hearing will have to be conducted to see what is in the...Read more »

 I have a third child and his father hasn't worked in over 2 years so doesn't pay support.
 I can't properly support him.
 I also barely have a relationship with my older 2 and feel like they would be better off not feeling the struggle anymore.
 How should I approach this?
-I lost my attorney a year...
+I lost my...
 Read more »

 You can contact your ex's attorney if you are now pro se, and tell him or her that you are giving up the custody battle.
 I am sure that the other attorney will be happy to draft the necessary paperwork.
 Be very aware that the other attorney is not representing you.

 Yes, you can represent yourself.
 I would not advise it as having an experienced family law attorney guide you through the process can make it go more smoothly and generally move along faster.
 However, that is your prerogative.

 If you have remarried and your new husband wishes to adopt your...Read more »